Permits Required for Langtang Trek

 Is the cost of the permits vary depending on the trekking season?

 No, it doesn’t.
 The cost of the Langtang Trek permits is the same throughout the year.
 But if you fail to get the trek permits, you have to get them on the trail, which costs you more than usual, as you will have to pay a fine for not having the permits.

 Will I get the permits during the peak season?

 You will.
 One can get the trekking permits at any time of the year from the Nepal Tourism Board office in Kathmandu or at the trailhead of the trek.

-Furthermore, please feel free to contact us if you have any questions regarding the required permits for Langtang Trek or any other treks in Nepal.
+Furthermore, don’t hesitate to contact us if you have questions regarding the required permits for Langtang Trek or any other treks in Nepal.